MANOJRAJPUT2065/MINI_PROJECT01/README.md

 # Healthcare System

-A comprehensive healthcare platform for managing health records, insurance claims, and policies.
-It provides a user-friendly experience for patients, insurers, and admins while ensuring security and privacy.
-The platform integrates advanced features like blockchain for insurance claims, real-time chatbot support, and a fully responsive UI.
+A comprehensive healthcare platform that enables users to manage their health records, insurers to handle claims and policies, and admins to oversee the entire system.
+The platform integrates key features such as user authentication, health insurance management, real-time chatbot support, and more, ensuring secure and efficient management of healthcare services.

 ## Table of Contents